 - if the tumour is in an area that is too difficult to operate (for example, the base of the skull)

-- if you can't have an operation for medical reasons
+- if you can't have surgery for any reason

-You might have a type of radiotherapy called sterotactic radiotherapy if you have a small tumour.
+You may have a type of radiotherapy called stereotactic radiotherapy.
+It targets high doses of radiotherapy to the tumour.

 Coping with meningioma

-Coping with a diagnosis of cancer can be difficult, both practically and emotionally.
-It can be especially difficult if you have a rare cancer.
-Being well informed about your cancer and its treatment can make it easier to make decisions and cope with what happens.
+Coping with a diagnosis of a brain tumour can be difficult, both practically and emotionally.
+It can be especially difficult when you have a rare tumour.
+Being well informed about the type of tumour you have, and its treatment can make it easier to cope.

 Research and clinical trials